NeuroTechX/ntx_slack_archive/general.md

  >fortin.pasc Also, for the things you've seen do they try and find correlations between self reported emotional states using known validated measurement tools and these other sensors?

+11/24/2017 3:53 PM

+ **fortin.pasc** :

+ >I have not published or written a literature review on this topic yet, and I do not have a recent EMG paper handy.

+>

+>
+For your second question, yes they did/do/will do, and that is until someone finds a way of collecting ground truth for emotional states.
+Currently, for coming with new emotion recognition methods and validating them, the common approach is to run a lab experiment where you do emotion elicitation using different datasets containing pictures, videos, emotional stimuli.
+They sample the subject's affective state using tools from the psychology literature, and then use the results of these tools as ground truth for their training/correlation.